Need a Bathroom Remodel? – DIY vs. Hire a Pro

 - Get a quote from multiple pros to arrive at a more reliable estimate and avoid overpricing.

 - Ask the right questions to your bathroom remodeler, from formal training/years of experience to references and written warranties.

 Do I need a permit to remodel my bathroom?

 You might need a permit depending on where you live and the extent of your project.
 Many states require a building permit for tasks that significantly change the footprint, plumbing, HVAC (heating, ventilation and air conditioning) or electric of the house.
 Your contractor should know the answer, and finding out is one of the steps you need to prepare for a bathroom remodel.

 Do I tip a bathroom remodeler?

 You don’t need to tip your remodeling pros.
-Most homeowners provide food and drinks as a show of gratitude.
+Some homeowners provide food and drinks as a show of gratitude.
 If you want to give a financial reward for exceptional work, check with the renovation company first to make sure tipping is allowed in their policy.

 What’s the difference between renovating and remodeling a bathroom?